We had a teenage house party this weekend for my fifteen year old and her friends.

-The police were there in minutes, and were great.
+I genuinely just felt worried they’d vandalise the house or get involved in a row with someone inside the house, or find their way inside.
+So I called 999 and the police turned up ten minutes later.
 They said the party had probably been “broadcast”, and we should not let anyone into the house except the kids who were invited, and then we should lock the doors and windows.

 The first gang of lads had already started to leave, but the police said they’d intercepted another group just around the corner.
-They hustled them off too, and for the next couple of hours, regularly drove up and down the street keeping an eye on things.
-I kept the Ring doorbell camera running and moved our Nest camera into the kitchen to film the back door and windows, too.
-I figured if we had any more problems, at least we’d capture it.
+They hustled them off too, and for the next couple of hours, a police car regularly drove up and down the street keeping an eye on things.
+I kept our Ring doorbell cameras running so if we had any more problems, at least we’d capture it.

 Top tip: The police also advised us to ensure that all the kids invited to the party knew to turn their location off on Snapchat so that potential gatecrashers wouldn’t see them.

-Soon after this, it became apparent a couple of enterprising teens had snuck in some vodka and had drunk it quickly because a) kids are stupid and b) kids don’t know about pacing themselves.
+Soon after the gatecrashers left, it became apparent a couple of enterprising teens had snuck in some vodka and had drunk it quickly because a) kids are stupid and b) kids don’t know about pacing themselves.

 The fun wasn’t over because at about 9pm I spotted one of the kids using drugs.
-We immediately asked that kid to leave and again (because I’m THAT Mum) I spoke with a parent to ensure they knew their son was on his way home.
-It’s hard when you know it’s just a good kid making a silly mistake, but I felt we had to show zero tolerance, and we were clear with all the guests about the house rules.
+We immediately asked that kid to leave and again (because I’m THAT Mum) I spoke with a parent to ensure they knew their son was on his way home, and why.
+It’s hard when teens are involved to kick them out, but I didn’t feel comfortable seeing drugs being used in my home, and my house, my rules.

 Apart from these exciting interludes, most of the evening was about loud singing, a huge amount of snogging and someone locking themselves in the downstairs loo with a random boy.
 The usual.
-Aside from the couple who had over-indulged, I think most of them had a good time, and were really polite and good fun to have around.
+Aside from the kids who had over-indulged, I think most of them had a good time, and were basically polite and good fun.

 Later in the evening we had a few more uninvited guests show up.
 It’s SO hard to be mean when it’s tipping it down with rain and the kids look like tiny, drowned rats.
 But by this point we already had close to 30 kids in the house, and I didn’t want things to get totally our of control.